bspinne2/megr2157-portfolio/docs/assignments/A03/index.md

 After reevaluating, I realized all of my variables including my length can remain the same as long as I ensure my cross sectional area is still 0.25in^2.
 This just means I had to solve for what diameter would satisfy that given area.

+Now that I am on track with the correct values and geometry in mind, it was time to start constructing the bar again.
+I started by redefining any values and equations and extruding the circular cross section into a full member;